MESGJanie/documentation/README.md

 # Introduction

-**MESG is a decentralized application building platform for developers to easily make connections to any type of technology, both on and off the blockchain. **

-Applications can be built quickly and easily because MESG gives developers access to a shared toolbox of Connections to any technology.

-You can design Workflows, which are a timed chain reaction to automate a series of tasks, or even an entire business.
+**The MESG Network is a technology-agnostic infrastructure for decentralized app development. **It’s for connecting technologies and bringing innovations together.**

+**MESG’s existing connections to various technologies allow you to quickly connect services to an application, or design a series of tasks that will execute automatically.

+It provides infinite possibilities for developers and entrepreneurs to create, share or combine existing services to build new and better solutions.

+All on and off-chain technologies can be connected to MESG, and connections can be shared on MESG Network either freely, or at a marketplace where you can put your applications up for sale.

-Apps and businesses are no longer constrained by the complexities of the technologies they rely on.
-Connections to any technology can be easily added, changed and updated, without you needing to know their language.
+Apps are no longer constrained by the complexities of the technologies they rely on.
+You can easily update them without needing to know the languages of the technologies you’re using.

-MESG is open source, and we encourage developers and entrepreneurs to get innovative, to build businesses, solutions and increase productivity.
+Connections to complex technologies can be easily added, changed and updated.
+Build with efficiency and ease.
+Two of our favorite words.

+We are proudly open-source, and encourage innovators to use their imaginations to harness the true potential of MESG.

 All technologies working together accelerates efficiencies and the discoveries of new solutions.

-##